 The Flower Power Pillow was featured in the Bring on Spring Blog Hop, hosted by Ashley Edmonds of Through the Loop Yarn Crafts.
 The blog hop is running from Feb.
 1 – Mar.
 1, so make sure to check in with Ashley each day to receive a free PDF pattern!

 You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE! or Ravelry HERE!
-This PDF includes the complete pattern and step-by-step pictures, along with a video tutorial, so you can follow along on paper, highlight and make notes.
-It is a total of 12 pages including the cover page.
+This PDF includes the complete pattern and step-by-step pictures, so you can follow along on paper, highlight and make notes.
+It is a total of 10 pages including the cover page.

 - Approximately 300 yards of any bulky weight 5 yarn